Hillfield House

 Entrance and chapel remains

-Behind the gate lodge are the grade II* listed remains of St. Mary Magdelene’s chapel (list#: 1245744).
+The gated entrance to the gardens on London Road is guarded by a gate lodge, behind which can be found the remains of St. Mary Magdelene's chapel.
 The chapel was built in the mid-12th century to serve the nearby St. Mary Magdelene leper hospital.
 The hospital was demolished and replaced in 1861–1862 by almshouses, now the Gloucester Charities Trust assisted living complex the other side of London Road.
 At the same time, the chapel nave was demolished as unsafe, leaving only the chancel surviving today.

-There is some medieval graffiti scratched into the stonework near the doorway, while inside there is a 13th-century effigy, moved there from the long since demolished chapel of St. Kyneburgh near the city’s south gate.
-The effigy is traditionally held to be of Kyneburgh, the 7th-century daughter of King Penda, the Anglo-Saxon king of Mercia, in which territory Gloucester was before the unification of England.
+There is some medieval graffiti scratched into the stonework near the doorway, while inside there is a 13th-century effigy, moved there from the long since demolished chapel of St. Kyneburgh near the city's south gate.
+The effigy is traditionally held to be of Kyneburgh, the 7th-century daughter of King Penda, the Anglo-Saxon king of Mercia, in which territory Gloucester lay before the unification of England.

 Gardens